Should You Stay in the Medina of Marrakech? Pros, Cons & What to Expect

 Content Creation: Our content is based on our own travel experiences.
 All photos are our own unless otherwise stated.
 We sometimes utilize AI tools to assist with tasks like generating titles, summarizing content, and improving organization.

-For more information: For more information, please click HERE to visit our private policy page.
+For more information: For more information, please click HERE to visit our privacy policy page.
 We can be reached at buzzinaroundtheworld@gmail.com.

-Staying in the Medina of Marrakech – Riad Dar Hamid Hotel and Spa
+Staying in the Medina of Marrakech: Riad Dar Hamid Hotel and Spa

 My room at the Riad Dar Hamid Hotel and Spa was spectacular.
-The room definitely had a Moroccan feeling with the blue wooden furniture and window covers.
-In addition to the comfortable queen bed, my room at the Riad Dar Hamid Hotel and Spa also had a very powerful air conditioner.
+The room had a clear Moroccan style, with blue wooden furniture and window covers.
+In addition to the comfortable queen bed, my room also had a very powerful air conditioner.
 Within minutes of arriving, I was given a tray of Moroccan cookies with tea and bottled water.

-My room at the Riad Dar Hamid Hotel and Spa had a large soaking tub, sink, and toilet.
+The bathroom had a large soaking tub, sink, and toilet.
 I really enjoyed the colorful blue clay construction of the tub and sink.

 What To See in the Medina of Marrakech

-The Big Square of the Medina of Marrakech is the main open area inside the medina.
-For those visiting the Medina for the first time, I highly recommend beginning their sightseeing and shopping at the Big Square and the surrounding souks (traditional Moroccan markets).
+Jemaa el-Fnaa is the main open area inside the medina.
+For first-time visitors, I highly recommend beginning your sightseeing and shopping at the Big Square and the surrounding Marrakech souks.

 There are areas to shop all over the Big Square.
 In the photo below, multiple vendors are selling freshly squeezed fruit juices.